hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/nitro-dynamic-sql.md

 ## OGNL - The Ogonal Engine

 Dynamic SQL decides to include or exclude SQL fragments based on boolean logic evaluated at runtime according to the supplied parameters.
+The
-This boolean logic is expressed in OGNL scripting from [the OGNL Engine](https://commons.apache.org/proper/commons-ognl/language-guide.html).
+OGNL expression language is described at [the OGNL Engine](https://commons.apache.org/proper/commons-ognl/language-guide.html).

-For example, the following expressions are valid ones in OGNL:
+For example, the following expressions are written in OGNL:

 - `name != null`
 - `phase == 'C' or amount > minAmount`
 - `orderDate != null ? status in (1, 3, 4) : status in (null, 2)`

-Typically they will need to &ndash; either `true` or `false`&ndash; since they are commonlyused to decide if a query segment should be included or not in the resulting SQL statement.
+Typically they need to evaluate to a boolean value &ndash; either `true` or `false`&ndash; since they are commonly used to decide if a query segment should be included or not in the resulting SQL statement.
 However, they can evaluate to any Java type, as needed: for example, the `<bind>` tag can use any resulting type.
 In the examples above, the variables such as `name`, `phase`, `amount`, etc. correspond to runtime parameters of the query, specified using `<parameter>` tags.

 ## The `<if>` Tag